Abenomics: Ideological basis of Abenomics

 Abe's economic policy is also related to the rise of China as an economic and political power.
 Abe's supporters drew explicit parallels between Abenomics and the Meiji era program of fukoku kyōhei (enrich the country, strengthen the military).
-In addition to providing a stronger counterweight to China in the Asia-Pacific region, strengthening the Japanese economy is also intended to make Japan less reliant on the United States for defense.
+Strengthening the Japanese economy intended to counterweight to China in the Asia-Pacific region, and reduce Japan's reliance on the United States for defense.